 3) Security.
 Secure it or be Sorry.

 It is always better to prevent security breaches and ominous attacks than to deal with them once they have happened.
-A good wall of defense should always be first priority for any dedicated server and need not be terribly expensive, especially if a web hosting provider can provide these services bundled with their hosting plans or able to provide discounted offers from other third-party security services.
-It is a well known fact that preventing successful attacks from happening in the first place is much less costly than dealing with the repercussions of a compromised dedicated server.
+A good wall of defense should always be the first priority for any dedicated server and need not be terribly expensive, especially if a web hosting provider can provide these services bundled with their hosting plans or ability to provide discounted offers from other third-party security services.
+It is a well-known fact that preventing successful attacks from happening in the first place is much less costly than dealing with the repercussions of a compromised dedicated server.
 This can be accomplished via software or hardware and daily scanning.
 It is also important to ensure a server owner stays up to date on recent vulnerabilities and current exploits.
 A good place to start will be with your hosting provider.
 Ask them for their security services and what they provide as a means of securing a dedicated server, VPS or any hosting account.
 Cost should be a factor, but not the only deciding one.
 If security is cheap, so will be the security and mostly useless.

 4) Backups.
-Can you Risk Loosing Everything?
+Can you Risk Losing Everything?

 Data loss can happen either via failed hardware or a compromised server.
-Without backups, a server can be at risk of loosing valuable data and many times there is no way to retrieve it.
+Without backups, a server can be at risk of losing valuable data and many times there is no way to retrieve it.
 Backing up data to another remote server is the ideal choice and with a password.
 This can be done via another dedicated server for the sole purpose of backing up data or via a backup service provided by the hosting provider or third party provider.
-Another option is to use a secondary hard drive in the same server, however this will only be useful in a hard drive failure on the main drive.
+Another option is to use a secondary hard drive on the same server, however, this will only be useful in a hard drive failure on the main drive.
 If the server is compromised, the second hard drive will also be at risk.